hemakesh-github/doc/README.md

 ## Description.

-Townhouse is an innovative community engagement platform aimed at enhancing community and resident engagement within neighbourhoods.
-Our goal is to provide a transparent centralised digital space where residents can connect, communicate, and collaborate with one another and local government agencies and their local community.
+Townhouse is an innovative community engagement platform aimed at enhancing community and resident engagement within neighborhoods.
+Our goal is to provide a transparent centralized digital space where residents can connect, communicate, and collaborate with one another and local government agencies and their local community.

 Figma design: